Ohio Oil & Gas Royalty Lawyer

 - The operator fails to account for all of the land for which the lessor should be credited.

 - The operator calculates the royalty on less than the full amount of product sold.

 - The operator calculates royalties using an artificially low price – a price not actually paid by the buyer.

 - The operator will “sell” the product to an affiliated company using sub-market prices.

 - The operator will deduct “post-production” costs even when the lease does not allow for such deductions.
 (These costs typically include gathering, separation, compression, marketing, and transportation charges between the well and the point of sale.)

 - Even with leases that permit deductions, the operator inflates the costs, or the “costs” are not based on charges actually incurred with unaffiliated service providers.

 Ethan Vessels is the lead counsel in a federal class action lawsuit currently pending in the U.S. District Court for the Southern District of Ohio in the case of Cunningham Property Management Trust v.
 Ascent Resources-Utica, Case No. 2:16-cv-957 (S.D.
 Ohio).

 Some cases warrant “class action” treatment.
 Other cases warrant singular, case-by-case lawsuits.
 Some leases require royalty disputes to be handled in binding arbitration.

-If you believe that you are not receiving the royalty that you are contractually entitled to, please call us at 740-374-5346 or fill out a contact form and we will get in touch with you very soon.
-We offer free initial consultations, and in most cases, we offer contingent fees.
+If you believe that you are not receiving the royalty that you are contractually entitled to, please call us at 740-374-5346 or fill out a contact form.
+We offer free initial consultations and, in most cases, we offer contingent fees.
 If there is no recovery, there is no fee.